This post may contain affiliate links. Please read our disclosure policy.

 For the full list of ingredients and step-by-step instructions, see the recipe card below.

-1. Beat the Egg White: In a clean bowl, beat the egg white and cream of tartar with an electric mixer until the mixture becomes foamy.
+1. Beat the Egg White: In a clean bowl, beat the egg white and cream of tartar with an electric mixer until foamy.

-2. Add the Sugar: Gradually add the sugar, one tablespoon at a time, while continuing to beat.
+1. Add the Sugar: Slowly add the sugar, one tablespoon at a time, while beating.

-3. Add Vanilla: Mix in the vanilla extract and keep beating until the meringue is glossy and stiff peaks form (the peaks should stand up without collapsing).
+2. Add Vanilla: Mix in the vanilla and continue beating until the meringue is glossy and forms stiff peaks.

-4. Shape and Bake: Drop spoonfuls of the meringue onto a lined baking sheet using a tablespoon, or pipe them with a pastry bag, leaving about 1 inch between each cookie.
-Place the baking sheet in a preheated oven, turn the oven off, and let the cookies sit undisturbed for 2 hours.
+1. Shape and Bake: Drop spoonfuls onto a lined baking sheet or pipe with a pastry bag, spacing them 1 inch apart.
+Place in a preheated oven, turn the oven off, and let sit for 2 hours.

-5. Cool: Remove the baking sheet from the oven and allow the cookies to cool completely before serving.
+2. Cool: Remove from the oven and let the meringues cool completely before serving.

 Expert Tips

-• Room Temperature Egg: Let the refrigerated egg white come to room temperature before whipping—warmer egg whites whip up better.
+• Use Room Temperature Egg White: Let the egg white sit at room temperature before whipping for better volume.

-• Add Sugar Gradually: Add the sugar slowly, one tablespoon at a time, while beating to ensure it dissolves evenly and creates a smooth meringue.
+• Add Sugar Slowly: Beat in sugar one tablespoon at a time to ensure it dissolves and creates a smooth meringue.

 A closeup of a meringue cookie on a tray.

-• Enjoy them plain: Light, crisp, and perfect on their own.
+• Plain: Light, crisp, and delicious on their own.

-• Add whipped cream and berries: Top with a dollop of whipped cream and fresh berries for a refreshing, elegant dessert.
+• With Whipped Cream & Berries: Add a dollop of whipped cream and fresh berries for an elegant treat.

-• Make a lemon dessert: Crush the meringues and top with lemon curd and fresh mint for a bright, tangy option.
+• Lemon Dessert: Crush and layer with lemon curd and fresh mint for a bright, tangy twist.

-• Crumble as a topping: Sprinkle crushed meringues over vanilla ice cream or chocolate pudding for added texture and sweetness.
+• As a Topping: Sprinkle crumbled cookies over vanilla ice cream or chocolate pudding for added crunch.

 Frequently Asked Questions

 Cracking can happen if the oven temperature is too high or inconsistent.
-Use an oven thermometer to ensure the temperature is accurate.
-Also, avoid opening the oven door while the cookies are baking, as sudden changes in temperature can cause them to crack.
+Use an oven thermometer to ensure accuracy, and avoid opening the oven door while the cookies are baking.
+Sudden temperature changes can cause cracks, so let the cookies cool gradually in the oven after baking.

 RELATED: 15 Easy Dessert Recipes For One

-If you’re looking for more meringue treats, check out some of my favorites: festive Mardi Gras Meringues, tangy Lemon Drop Meringues, and Berry Topped Mini Pavlovas.
+Try these favorites: Mardi Gras Meringues, Lemon Drop Meringues, and Berry Topped Mini Pavlovas.

 Three Different types of meringue cookies: yellow, green, and purple mardi gras meringues, lemon meringues, and a pavlova topped with strawberries, kiwi and blueberries.